Is Pinterest Still Worth it? Or How to Evaluate Social Media Sites/Apps

 Rented social media space is always risky for audience building.

-In order to make this example even clearer I’d like to answer the questions for myself in a simplified manner and a hypothetical persona.
+I’d like to answer the questions for myself in a simplified manner and for a hypothetical persona.

 I’m a blogger using social media to spread the word on several topics like for example search engine optimization.

-• I’d need 20h a month to make Pinterest work for me.
-I’d need consulting jobs worth at least 12k after half a year to get even.
+Thus I’d need consulting jobs worth at least 12k after half a year to get even.

 • My direct use of the site would be organizing the images I like on SEO.

-• Judged from the tiny trickle I get from Pinterest pins on other site I assume that only every 20th visitor of Pinterest who can see my content over there would visit my site.
+I assume that only every 100 to 1000th visitor of Pinterest who can see my content over there would visit my site.

-• I don’t know yet but I assume that there is no way to take out my content and network out of Pinterest and recreate it elsewhere without major effort.
+• I don’t know yet but I assume that there is no way to take out my content and network out of Pinterest.

-Now the persona, I chose one for whom Pinterest might actually work.
+Now the persona: I chose one for whom Pinterest might actually work.
 John is a real estate agent from the US.

 • I’d need 20h a month to make Pinterest work for me.
 I’d need to sell a flat worth at least 12k after half a year to get even.